omkarRajwadkar/Data-Analyst-Job-Market-Analysis-in-India/README.md

 Software Engineers overlap with Data roles but show less salary spread

-📌 In India, specialization and role type matter more than tool count for salary growth.
+📌 Key Takeaway: In India, specialization and role type matter more than tool count for salary growth.

 4️⃣ Highest-Paid Skills for Data Analysts (India) Niche and specialized tools like dplyr, GitLab, Bitbucket, Solidity, Hugging Face command very high median salaries